 Benefit for older discontinued entrepreneurs

-The income provision for elderly and partially disabled self-employed persons (IOAZ) is a benefit for elderly and partially disabled self-employed persons who have to stop their business because their income is too low.
-Apply for the IOAZ at municipality.
-You do this before you stop your business.
+The income provision for elderly and partially disabled self-employed persons (IOAZ) is a benefit for elderly and partially disabled self-employed persons.
+If you have to quit your business due to a too low income.
+Apply for the IOAZ to the municipality before you stop your business.

 Approach